 - Broader Applicability: The Cybersecurity Framework declares its applicability for IT, OT, cyber-physical systems, and IoT.

-- Emphasis on Supply Chain: There is enhanced guidance for applying the CSF to vendor risk management.
+- Emphasis on Supply Chain: There is enhanced guidance for applying the CSF to vendor risk management and supply chain risk management.

 - Access Control Category Nomenclature: The Access Control Category has been renamed Identity Management and Access Control, to better account for authentication, authorization, and identity-proofing.